 Invest in a Snow Shovel

-Denver is a city that has great weather throughout most of the year, but you also need to remember it also gets a decent amount of snow.
-The city gets around 50 inches of snow a year!
+One of the best tips for moving to Denver is getting to know the equipment you’ll need.
+Denver is a city that has great weather throughout most of the year, but you also need to remember it gets a decent amount of snow.
+In fact, the city gets around 50 inches of snow a year!
 This isn’t as bad as it might sound, that snowfall is spread out over half the year.
 Still, if you’re moving from an area where it hardly ever snows, then you should start preparing before the snow comes falling down.

 Get to Know Your New Neighbors